SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: Task Formulation

+Given $\mathcal{A}_S$, the model identifies which turn disrupts speaker identity, or predicts \texttt{None} if all turns are consistent.
 Success on this task demonstrates that the model can distinguish acoustic speaker characteristics at a fine-grained level, rather than relying on dialogue-level patterns.
-The detailed prompt used for this task is provided in Appendix~\ref{appendix:prompt:localization}.
+The prompts are provided in Figures~\ref{fig:prompt_localization_audio_only} and~\ref{fig:prompt_localization_with_text}.